adbar/geokelone/README.rst

 Installation
 ------------

 The instructions below have been tested on Linux with several system settings (see ``.travis.yml`` file).
+It works best with recent Linux and Mac systems and Python version >= 3.5.

 The cartographic components may need to be installed separately, for detailed instructions please refer to the Cartopy `documentation <http://scitools.org.uk/cartopy/docs/latest/installing.html#installing>`_.